croo12/what_is_that/src/shell_core/README.md

 ## Components

--   **`execute_shell_command` function:** The main entry point for executing commands.
-It dispatches to built-in implementations or external OS commands.
+-   **`command_executor.rs`:** The main entry point for executing commands.
+It uses the `shlex` crate to parse the input string and then dispatches to built-in implementations or external OS commands.
--   **Built-in Commands:** Native Rust implementations of common shell commands (e.g., `ls`, `cd`, `echo`).
+-   **`autocompletion.rs`:** Provides context-aware command and path suggestions.
+This feature is now enabled and uses the `shlex` parser for more accurate, context-aware suggestions, including for paths with spaces.
--   **External Command Execution:** Logic for spawning and managing external processes when a command is not a built-in.
+-   **`builtins/`:** Native Rust implementations of common shell commands (e.g., `ls`, `cd`, `echo`).
--   **Autocompletion:** Provides enhanced suggestions for commands and arguments, including support for complex path scenarios and arguments with spaces.
+-   **`external.rs`:** Logic for spawning and managing external processes when a command is not a built-in.

 ## Built-in Commands Implemented: